 Find out how your users categorize information—and why

-For all Frank's efforts to design and build an efficient, affordable new supermarket, he's forgotten one key element – the user.
-In failing to discover how people think different items should be arranged, he's created a raft of new problems.
+For all Frank's efforts to design and build an efficient, affordable new supermarket, he's forgotten one key element—the user.
+By failing to discover how people think different items should be arranged, he's created a raft of new problems.

 Whenever you're about to build a new product, whether that's a mobile banking app or a new supermarket, you need to first ensure you're building it with quality user data.
 That starts with UX research.

-Here, let's dive into one particular user research method that would've helped Frank design a user-focused supermarket; card sorting, and how you can combine tools to gather both quantitative and qualitative insights.
+Here, let's dive into one particular user research method that would've helped Frank design a user-focused supermarket: card sorting.
+We can also discuss how you can combine tools to gather both quantitative and qualitative insights.

 How to find out how people understand and categorize information